What We Do

 The Office of Student Life has emergency funding for high-need students and students in crisis facing unexpected financial needs.
 These funds are administered by John Lauer, Associate Vice President for Student Life, located in Bemis Hall 120, (719) 389-6200, and are made possible through the generous donations from alumni, parents, and friends of Colorado College.
 Students in need are asked to meet in person with John whenever possible; however alternative communication is considered on a case by case basis.

 Taking a Leave of Absence, or Withdrawal with the Intent to Return

-In order to explore to understand and formally set up a leave of absence, please call (719) 389-8889 to arrange a meeting with the Senior Assistant Dean of Students, Cesar Cervantes.
+In order to explore to understand and formally set up a leave of absence, please call (719) 389-7801 to arrange a meeting with the Special Projects Coordinator, Zak Kroger.
 During this meeting, topics covered include course schedules, financial aid/scholarships, medical documentation requirements, and meal plans.
 For more information regarding tuition druing a leave absence for one or more blocks, please go here.